Zak Hardaker: Leeds

 Hardaker signed for Leeds in October 2010 for a transfer fee of around £60,000 and was awarded the number 27 jersey.
 He trained with the Rhinos senior squad during pre-season and made two appearances in pre-season friendlies, before returning to Featherstone Rovers on a dual contract for the 2011 season.
 He made five further appearances for Featherstone, scoring five tries.

 In March 2011, due to injuries to Leeds wingers Ben Jones-Bishop & Lee Smith, Hardaker was called back to the club & made his Super League début against St Helens at Headingley.
 Hardaker scored a try in Leeds' 30–16 loss.
 Hardaker then featured sporadically for Leeds throughout the season; arguably his best match was in the playoff game against Huddersfield, in which he scored a hat-trick and picked up the man of the match award in a 34–28 victory.

 He also scored the final try in the 2011 Super League Grand Final as Leeds defeated St Helens 32–16 at Old Trafford, Manchester.

 Hardaker was handed the number 4 jersey for the 2012 season, taking over from long-time servant Keith Senior.
 However, following an injury to Brent Webb, he moved to fullback for the latter half of the season and showed excellent form as Leeds successfully defended their Super League title.
 Hardaker was awarded the 2012 Super League Young Player of the Year.

 He played in the 2012 Challenge Cup Final defeat by the Warrington Wolves at Wembley Stadium.

 He played in the 2012 Super League Grand Final victory over Warrington at Old Trafford.

 At the start of 2013, Hardaker suffered a broken thumb in a 42–14 victory for Leeds over Salford, causing him to miss the 2013 World Club Challenge match against Melbourne Storm.

 Hardaker was part of the Leeds squad that won the 2014 Challenge Cup Final with victory over Castleford at Wembley Stadium.

 He earned his first selection in the Super League Dream Team at the end of the season.
 His form also saw him earn a recall to the England squad for the 2014 Four Nations, however, he did not feature in the tournament.

-Hardaker's form continued in 2015, and he was part of the Leeds squad that won the 2015 Challenge Cup, with victory over the Hull Kingston Rovers at Wembley Stadium.
+Hardaker's form continued in 2015, and he was part of the Leeds squad that won the 2015 Challenge Cup, with victory over Hull Kingston Rovers at Wembley Stadium.

 At the end of the season, he was named Man of Steel, the first Leeds player to win the award since Iestyn Harris in 1998.

 He played in the 2015 Super League Grand Final victory over the Wigan Warriors at Old Trafford.

 In June 2016, Hardaker requested a transfer from Leeds following the clubs poor form which saw them sitting bottom of the league table.